radcamp/radcamp.github.io/Brisbane2025/setup.md

 ## Accessing Cloud Computing Resources
 For this workshop we will use a cloud server hosted by the [Eaton Lab at Columbia University](https://eaton-lab.org/).
-To log in you will need a gmail account.
+To log in you will need a Gmail account.
 Open a browser window and go to:

 [https://pinky.eaton-lab.org/](https://pinky.eaton-lab.org/)

-You will see a login screen prompting you to log in with gmail.
+You will see a login screen prompting you to log in with Gmail.
 Click this button, and you might need to confirm an authorization to verify your identity.

 ![png](images/JupyterHubLogin.png)

-The default view is the 'Classic' jupyter notebook view, but I prefer the newer JupyterLab view because it keeps everything in one place.
-Open JuptyerLab by going to View->Open JupyterLab
+The default view is the 'Classic' Jupyter notebook view, but I prefer the newer JupyterLab view because it keeps everything in one place.
+Open JuptyerLab by going to View → Open JupyterLab

 ![png](images/JupyterHubOpenLab.png)

-Once logged in you'll see the JupyterHub File Browser and Launcher panes.
+Once logged in, you'll see the JupyterHub File Browser and Launcher panes.

 ![png](images/JupyterHubStart.png)

+If you'd like to have more information about Jupyter, check out their [website](https://jupyter.org/).

-**Note: These cloud resources will not persist past he workshop.** The Eaton lab JupyterHub server is only accessible for your account for the duration of this workshop.
+>**Important: These cloud resources will not persist past he workshop.** The Eaton lab JupyterHub server is only accessible for your account for the duration of this workshop.
 After the workshop we will delete user accounts and restrict access permissions, so don't save anything valuable here!